xyproto/algernon/README.md

 Features and limitations
 ------------------------

-* The HyperApp support is WIP for the development version.
 * Supports HTTP/2, with or without HTTPS (browsers may require HTTPS when using HTTP/2).
 * Also supports regular HTTP.
 * Can use Lua scripts as handlers for HTTP requests.